Alex's Google Scholar profile

 Books Under Contract

 Trainer, S., A Brewis, and A. Wutich.
 2020.
-Heavy Burdens: Body Norms, Weight Loss, and the Struggle to Fit In.
+Weighty Considerations; An Ethnography of Surgical Weight Loss.
 In Press, NYU Press.

 Brewis, A., K. Knudson, C. Stojanowski, A. Wutich, and C. SturtzSreetharan.
 2023.
 The Human Story: An Introduction to Anthropology.
 Under contract, WW Norton.